sourcegraph/about/content/blogposts/2024/nov-q-and-a-2024.md

   - name: Justin Dorfman
     url: https://x.com/jdorfman
 publishDate: 2024-11-04T10:00-01:00
-description: "In our latest live Q&A session, Sourcegraph co-founders, along with the DevRel team, shared exciting updates and engaged with our amazing community.
-The session highlighted Cody's evolution and our commitment to building the most informed AI coding assistant for real-world development scenarios."
+description: "In our latest live Q&A session, Sourcegraph co-founders, along with the DevRel team, shared exciting updates and engaged with our amazing community."
 tags: [blog]
 slug: 'cody-questions-answered-live-november-2024'
 published: true